 To avert a serious threat to health or safety.
 We may use and disclose health information about you when necessary to prevent or lessen a serious and imminent threat to your health and safety or the health and safety of the public or another person.
 Any disclosure would be to help stop or reduce the threat.

 Organ, eye and tissue donation.
-We may release health information to organizations that handle organ, eye or tissue procurement or transplantation, or to an organ-, eye- or tissue-donation bank, as necessary to help with organ, eye or tissue procurement, transplantation or donation.
+If you are an organ, eye or tissue donor, we may release health information to organizations that handle organ, eye or tissue procurement or transplantation, or to an organ-, eye- or tissue-donation bank, as necessary to help with organ, eye or tissue procurement, transplantation or donation.

 Workers’ compensation.
-We may disclose information about you related to claims for workers’ compensation or similar programs as authorized or required by law.
+We may disclose health information about you for workers’ compensation or similar programs as authorized or required by law.
 These programs provide benefits for work-related injuries or illness.

 Public-health disclosures.
 We may disclose health information about you for public-health purposes.
 These purposes generally include the following: